 |Required Education||Doctoral degree|

 |Additional Requirements||State medical license and American Board of Psychiatry and Neurology certification|

 Clinical Psychiatrist Job Description

 Clinical psychiatrists evaluate, diagnose and treat patients with mental disorders.
 They may work in offices, hospitals or mental health clinics.
 Clinical psychiatrists may prescribe medication or suggest therapy according to their patents' needs.
-The U.S. Bureau of Labor Statistics (BLS) noted in 2013 that the median annual salary of psychiatrists, including clinical psychiatrists, was $178,950.
-Employment of physicians and surgeons, including psychiatrists, was anticipated to increase 18% between 2012 and 2022, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) noted in 2018 that the mean annual salary of psychiatrists, including clinical psychiatrists, was $220,380.
+Employment of physicians and surgeons, including psychiatrists, was anticipated to increase 16% between 2018 and 2028, according to the BLS.

 Clinical psychiatrists are responsible for analyzing a patient's mental health status and providing the necessary treatment.
 They may admit patients to hospitals, order tests, prescribe medication or recommend therapy.
 Additionally, they hold regular discussions with patients to diagnose mental disorders or assess a patent's response to treatment.
 Some clinical psychiatrists manage their own practices, while others, such as those who work in hospitals or clinics, may report to a supervisor.